Statement of British Values

 and this definition has been used in the Independent School Standards since January 2013.
 This definition remains the same in the new standards.

 Should you feel that the school is not meeting this requirement, please contact the school office and request to express your concerns with the Headteacher.
 Likewise, if you feel that anyone working at the school is, intentionally or otherwise undermining these values, you should report this to the Headteacher.

 The school does, through a wide range of activities, secure such standards and uses strategies within the National Curriculum and beyond to secure such outcomes for children.
 The list below outlines samples of when and where such British Values are shared.
 The list is not exhaustive, and represents only some of what we do.

-Developing the skill base required to access/share information, make/express decisions and apply themselves to society and the world.
-These include the understanding and use of money, effective writing and reading skills, collaborative work, to discuss and research ideas and concepts, and gain a broad and balanced understanding of the society in which they live.
-Aspects of study beyond core skills include historical and geopgraphical context of the United Kingdom, incorporating local and national evolution, as well as international comparisons.
+Developing the skill base required to access/share information, make/express decisions and apply them to society and the world.
+These include the understanding and use of money, effective writing and reading skills, collaborative work to discuss and research ideas and concepts, and gain a broad and balanced understanding of the society in which we live.
+Aspects of study beyond core skills include the historical and geopgraphical context of the United Kingdom, incorporating local and national evolution, as well as international comparisons.

 Whole school daily acts of collective worship/assembly:

-The sharing of stores, images, events, music and expectations that, with clarity and preceision, promote the values expressed.
-Such proveedings vary in the methodology of delivery in order to secure interest and understanding and are designed to impact on children regardless of knowledge, experience or cognitive maturity.
+The sharing of stores, images, events, music and expectations that, with clarity and precision, promote the values expressed.
+Such proceedings vary in the methodology of delivery in order to secure interest and understanding and are designed to impact on children regardless of knowledge, experience or cognitive maturity.
 As a ‘community school’, ‘collective worship’ is non-denominational and recognises that those attending may have a wider range of faiths, or none.
 It is however, in line with regulation and is ‘wholly or mainly of a broadly Christian character’.